 You create macros with the '#define' directive. '#define' is followed by the name of the macro and then the token sequence it should be an abbreviation for, which is variously referred to as the macro's body, expansion or replacement list.
 For example, defines a macro named BUFFER_SIZE as an abbreviation for the token 1024.
-If somewhere after this '#define' directive there comes a C statement of the form foo = (char ) malloc (BUFFER_SIZE);
+If somewhere after this '#define' directive there comes a C statement of the form then the C preprocessor will recognize and expand the macro BUFFER_SIZE.
+The C compiler will see the same tokens as it would if you had written